farhiongit/message-in-the-bottle/README.md

     by the eaters and stop the reception of any data from the bottle.

 - If there is data to receive, `BOTTLE_DRAIN` receives a *message* from the bottle (it modifies the value of the second argument *message*) and returns 1.
 - Otherwise (there is no data to receive and the bottle is not closed), `BOTTLE_DRAIN` blocks until there is data to receive.

 Therefore `BOTTLE_DRAIN` returns 1 if a message has been sucessfully received from the bottle.

-Please notice that the second argument *message* is of type *T*, and not a pointer to *T*, even though it might be modified by the callee (macro magic here).

 ### Sending messages

 > int **BOTTLE_FILL** (BOTTLE (*T*) \*bottle, [*T* message])
 >
 > *The second argument is optional.
-If omitted, an arbitrary unspecified dummy message is used.*
+If omitted, an arbitrary unspecified dummy message is used to fill the bottle.*

 The senders can send messages (filling in through the mouth of the bottle) by calling `BOTTLE_FILL (`*bottle*`, `*message*`)`, as long as the mouth is open